aj1511/Python/README.md

 # Python
-School projects in Python that use the arcade library (http://arcade.academy/)
+Basic school projects in Python that use the arcade library (http://arcade.academy/)

 Installation: